Tablet Computers in Education

 Maintaining a sound strategy for device adoption, control and manageability is essential; otherwise it is likely that any real learning benefit will be lost.
 Understanding the use cases, looking at the educational benefits and ensuring there is a clear plan for deployment will ensure these devices deliver on their promise for students.

 Tablet technology will evolve and change rapidly, far faster than we have seen with previous technology.
 We will see new applications, new hardware, lower costs and ultimately new uses of this highly adaptive and intuitive technology.
-From simple replacement of printed material, to the engaging and interactive world of new applications, change will come rapidly and with it we may well be able to finally realise the 'one device per child' scenario, bridging the digital divide forever.
+From simple replacement of printed material, to the engaging and interactive world of new applications, change will come rapidly and with it we may well be able to finally realize the 'one device per child' scenario, bridging the digital divide forever.